Haqquee/Persona-UnrealEngine/README.md

 - Type text into the chatbox and press enter to chat with the Character.

 ## Generative AI Agents Developer Contest by NVIDIA and LangChain
 This project was initially developed for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
-It was a fun project to put together for the contest, however there are limitations and many improvements are to be made in the future.
+It was a fun project to put together for the contest, however, there are limitations and many improvements are to be made in the future.

 ## Current Limitations and Future Improvements
 - During the time I had to do this project, I tried my best to make the setup as simple as I could, however, it still takes more steps than I would like for it to.
 It may be possible to simplify the steps and write a more cohesive documentation on how to use the Project with Unreal Engine.
-This will also give beginners of Unreal Engine and game devlopment, a better idea on how to use this component.
+This will also give beginners of Unreal Engine and game development, a better idea on how to use this component.
-- The chat system used for this project, can be updated using [NVIDIA's NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails/tree/develop), to further control the output of the LLM for the characters in game.
+- The chat system used for this project can be updated using [NVIDIA's NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails/tree/develop), to further control the output of the LLM for the characters in the game.